dlicht110/compiler-construction/README.md

 - [Lecture 1.1](lecture-1.1.md): Organisation, Assessment, Short introduction to parsing
 - Lab 1.2: Discussion of [Assignment 1](https://hackmd.io/s/HyaDeaXzN#) (due Wed, Feb 6, see [Lecture 1.1](lecture-1.1.md) for details).

 - [Lecture 1.3](https://hackmd.io/s/S110eS-VE#): How to implement a state machine and why do Java and Python not have gotos?
+Homework: Read the articles referenced in [the lecture](https://hackmd.io/s/S110eS-VE).

-- [Lecture 2.1](http://www.grammaticalframework.org/ipl-book/slides/1-slides-ipl-book.pdf): A brief introduction to compiler construction from [the slides of the book](http://www.grammaticalframework.org/ipl-book/).
+- [Lecture 2.1](http://www.grammaticalframework.org/ipl-book/slides/1-slides-ipl-book.pdf): A brief introduction to compiler construction from Chapter one of [the book](http://www.grammaticalframework.org/ipl-book/).
+Homework: Read [Chapter 1]().

 coming up soon: